-Moreover, both DOGE and BTC use PoW, but their performance differs considerably.
-Firstly, Bitcoin adds a block every 10 minutes while DOGE has a block time of 1 minute.
+Moreover, DOGE and BTC use PoW, but their performance differs considerably.
+Firstly, Bitcoin adds a block every 10 minutes, while DOGE has a block time of 1 minute.

 Crypto mining using PoW requires a considerable investment from miners.
-They need to purchase powerful computer hardware and keep their computer running for a long time.
+They must purchase powerful computer hardware and keep it running for a long time.
 This equals high electricity bills for an individual.

 How Does Mining Work?

 Mining activities have become increasingly more difficult as more participants join blockchain networks.
 This is true for Dogecoin, so miners began pooling their computing power.
-Some miners still prefer solo mining to maximize their DOGE rewards.
-Others join different kinds of mining pools and rent mining hardware from a cloud mining company.
+Some miners still prefer solo mining to maximise their DOGE rewards.
+Others join different mining pools and rent hardware from a cloud mining company.

 The main disadvantage of cloud mining is that renters need to pay their monthly fees regardless of DOGE’s price fluctuations.
-This means that their reward value may be significantly less than their contract fee.
+Their reward value may be significantly less than their contract fee.
 However, it is an attractive option for users to receive DOGE and hold it for future gains.

 Dogecoin Mining Pools

-Using a GPU is a better option than a CPU because they are more powerful.
+A GPU is a better option than a CPU because it is more powerful.
 They also have mechanisms in place to vent heat effectively.
 Hence, it makes overheating less likely.

 Lastly, the GPU needs to be between mid-range and high-end models.
-These include the GeForce GTX 900 series, the ASUS RX series, or the Radeon RX series.
+These include the GeForce GTX 900 series, the ASUS RX series, and the Radeon RX series.